mbari-org/biotrack/README.md

 export PYTHONPATH=. && poetry run python examples/video.py
 ```

-Should see a window with the video and the tracked points, something simiar to this:
+Should see a window with the video and the tracked points, something similar to this:

 ![video](https://github.com/mbari-org/biotrack/blob/main/examples/data/video/V4318_20201208T203419Z_h264_tl_3_biotrack.gif)